-'This July I was lucky enough to be invited to play in the first international guitar festival of Puy-L'Évêque in the beautiful South-West of France.
+'Last July I was lucky enough to be invited to play in the first international guitar festival of Puy-L'Évêque in the beautiful South-West of France.
 I thought this would be the perfect time to record some of my favourite pieces onto a CD to accompany my Summer schedule.
-It is entitled 'Verano', meaning 'Summer', and although not every piece is defined by a typical summer theme, I feel the music adapts well from my cloudy home town in Manchester, to Vilnius in Lithuania, to Cremona in Italy where I performed this September.'
+It is entitled 'Verano', meaning 'Summer', and although not every piece is defined by a typical summer theme, I feel the music adapts well from my cloudy home town in Manchester, to Vilnius in Lithuania, to Cremona in Italy where I performed in September.'

 Verano Porteño - Astor Piazzolla.

 After studying classical guitar, piano, jazz guitar and composition at the world-renowned Chetham's School of Music for seven years, nineteen year old Alexandra Whittingham now studies at the Royal Academy of Music in London.